A Brief History of the Lute,

 Click here to see a reconstruction of this type of lute.

-This form usually had 12 courses and was apparently invented by Jaques (English) Gaultier c.1630 (see Spenser, 1976; Samson, 1977) but was not used much by the French who stayed largely loyal to their single-headed lutes.
 As the author of the Burwell lute tutor (c1670) wrote: 'All England hath accepted that Augmentation and ffraunce att first but soone after that alteration hath beene condemned by all the french Masters who are returned to theire old fashion keeping onely the small Eleaventh'.
 He, or she, objected to the length of the longer bass strings and felt they rang on too much, thereby causing discords in moving bass lines.
 It was, however, widely used in England and the Netherlands until at least the end of the 17th century.
 The apparent thinking behind this form was a desire to avoid the sudden jumps in tone quality between the treble and bass strings which characterise the theorbo and archlute forms.
 An important tutor for this type of lute, Musick’s Monument, was published by Thomas Mace in 1676, in which he characterises it as a French lute, although Talbot (c1690) in his manuscript called it the 'English two headed lute'.
 For Talbot the 'French lute' had 11 courses, with all the strings on a single head.
 There has been some discussion of the usual size for these instruments (see Segerman, 1998) But Talbot measured a 12-course instrument of this type as 59.7cm and the iconography shows all sizes.
 So far, six examples of this type have turned up with fingered string lengths of between 50 and 75cm.

 English theorbo

 Thomas Mace, Musick's Monument (London.
-1676) The theorbo half of The Lute Dyphone.
+1676)

-This painting below is one of the few to show this English form of the theorbo in action.
+None of these actual instruments has survived and this painting below is one of the few to show this English form of the theorbo in action.

 English theorbo